trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Historical Data LimitationsCopy Location

-Historical market data has it’s own set of market data limitations unique to other requests such as real time market data.
+Historical market data has itÃ¢â‚¬â„¢s own set of market data limitations unique to other requests such as real time market data.
 This section will cover all  limitations that effect historical market data in the Trader Workstation API.

 ### Historical Data FilteringCopy Location